sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `415 Unsupported Media Type` when the content type of the request is not supported by the server.
+### Always return `415 Unsupported Media Type` when the content type of the request is not supported by the server

 // TODO: add description